• Skip to main content

 Jump to Recipe·Print Recipe

-If you love Thanksgiving recipes check out these other recipes for Air Fryer Turkey Breast, Instant Pot Turkey Breast with Gravy, and Turkey Cranberry Paninis.
+If you love Thanksgiving recipes check out these other recipes for Air Fryer Turkey Breast, Air Fryer Turkey Tenderloin, and Turkey Cranberry Paninis.

 Jump to: